Vitrified Diamond Grinding Wheels for Aspheric Lenses

-Compared to conventional diamond resin abrasive wheels, this diamond vitrified abrasive wheel offers superior shape retention.
-It is suitable for difficult-to-machine materials such as cemented carbide molds and SiC molds, as well as for grinding glass materials.
+Compared to conventional diamond resin-bonded grinding wheels, this diamond vitrified grinding wheel offers superior shape retention and is suitable for grinding difficult-to-machine materials such as cemented carbide and SiC molds, as well as for polishing glass materials.

 Diamond wheel for grinding SiC surfaces "M-cloud"